Javascript is required

 • Environmental, Structural, and Biomedical Applications

-Applications of integrated computational–experimental approaches to environmental degradation, corrosion analysis, seismic and blast resilience, and biomedical problems such as tissue modeling, prosthetic design, and fluid–structure interaction in biological systems.
+Applications of integrated computational–experimental approaches to environmental degradation, corrosion analysis, seismic and blast resilience, and biomedical problems such as tissue modelling, prosthetic design, and fluid–structure interaction in biological systems.

 • Reliability, Risk Analysis, and Uncertainty Quantification